dciabrin/ngdevkit/README.md

     # or run "make gngeo-fullscreen" for a more immersive test

-If you are running a recent macOS, [System Integrity Protection][sip] may prevent you from running GnGeo from make, so you may need to run it from your terminal:
+If you are running a recent macOS, [System Integrity Protection][sip] may prevent you from running GnGeo from gmake, so you may need to run it from your terminal:

     eval $(gmake -n gngeo)